Best Food for Basenji

 Common Dietary Sensitivities in Basenji

-Basenji dogs can be susceptible to dietary sensitivities, particularly given their predisposition to Orthopedic Conditions, Other Health Concerns.
+Basenji dogs can be susceptible to dietary sensitivities, particularly given their predisposition to hip and joint concerns along with other health conditions common in this breed.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For Basenji with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your Basenji tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive Basenji dogs.

 Ideal Portion Control for Basenji